emericg/SmartServoFramework/README.md

 * ex_controller: Control four servos with your keyboard using the 'Controller API'.
 * ex_sinus_control: Control a servo with sinusoid curve for both speed and position.
 * ex_advance_scanner: Scan serial ports for Dynamixel servos, for all IDs and all (but configurable) serial port speeds.

+You can build them by simply typing:
+> $ cd SmartServoFramework/
+> $ scons

+The test softwares binaries will be located inside the `build/` directory.

 ## GUI software